 - To provide excellent and ethical management practices in our services, thus building open, respectful, trustworthy and honest relationships with our service users and purchaser, associates and professionals within the field.

-- To grow our business on sound financial footings and expand as demand increases.
+- To grow our business on a sound financial footing and expand as demand increases.

 The objectives of my organisation

-- To promote the independence and quality of life to service users through the provision of a professional, reliable and consistent care service.
+- To promote the independence and quality of life of service users by providing professional, reliable and consistent care services.